radman021/GeneticAlgorithm/README.md

-Genetic algorithm that finds minimum of 2D function z = f(x,y).
+Simple genetic algorithm used to find minimum of 2D function z = f(x,y).